-Since the Fall of 2001, her practice has focused on representing employees and retirees in Employee Retirement Income Security Act (“ERISA”) actions involving defined contribution, defined benefit, and health benefit plans.
-She has successfully litigated a number of ERISA breach of fiduciary duty cases including cases filed against Washington Mutual, Merrill Lynch and WorldCom.
-Erin has worked on ERISA-related articles and amicus briefs, and has spoken at ERISA-related conferences.
-She has been actively involved with the Employee Benefits Law (Bloomberg-BNA) treatise since 2012.
-She currently serves as a Co-Chair of the Board of Senior Editors of the treatise, and formerly served as Plaintiffs’ Co-Chair of the Civil Procedure Subcommittee and as a senior editor.
+Since 2001, Erin’s practice has focused on representing employees and retirees in Employee Retirement Income Security Act (“ERISA”) actions involving defined contribution, defined benefit, and health benefit plans.
+She has successfully litigated a number of ERISA breach of fiduciary duty cases, including cases filed against Washington Mutual, Merrill Lynch, and WorldCom.
+She has also worked on ERISA-related articles and amicus briefs and spoken at ERISA-related conferences.
+She has been actively involved with the Employee Benefits Law (Bloomberg-BNA) treatise since 2012 and currently serves as a Co-Chair of the Board of Senior Editors of the treatise.
+She also previously served as Plaintiffs’ Co-Chair of the Civil Procedure Subcommittee and as a senior editor.

-She earned her J.D. from the University of Wisconsin, where she served as an editor of the Wisconsin Law Review.
+Erin earned her J.D. from the University of Wisconsin, where she was an editor of the Wisconsin Law Review.
 Prior to joining Keller Rohrback as an attorney in 2000, she worked with the firm as a summer associate in 1999.

 Outside of work, Erin enjoys spending time with her family and friends.